How Much Should You Spend on a Good Hot Tub?

 Factors Influencing Hot Tub Pricing

 Several factors influence hot tub pricing, and understanding these can help you make an informed decision.
-Key elements include the size and capacity of the hot tub, the materials and construction, and the features and accessories.
+Key elements include the size and capacity of the hot tub, the materials and construction, the features and accessories, and jet power.
 Each of these hot tub price factors plays a significant role in determining the final cost.

 Size and Capacity